South Dakota IOLTA Compliance: Trust Account Rules & Requirements

 How often must South Dakota attorneys reconcile their IOLTA accounts?

-South Dakota attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+South Dakota attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must South Dakota attorneys retain IOLTA records?

-South Dakota attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under South Dakota Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+South Dakota attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under South Dakota Rules of Professional Conduct Rule 1.15.
+Disbo keeps all of it automatically for the required period.

 What happens if a South Dakota IOLTA account is overdrawn?

 Required — bank overdraft notification to State Bar of South Dakota.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does South Dakota IOLTA interest go?